 This is especially true in today's highly competitive market where new players are emerging almost across the board of industries, and brand recall can be a landing page conversion edge for older companies with good reputations.

 Add follow up page

 Once a user has completed the form/ performed the intended and final action on the landing page, the user should be presented with a 'thank you' page.
 This page provides you with the opportunity to re-engage the user by presenting additional related product pages or informative blogs.

-In case of a SaaS product, the follow up page may be the product itself if the user can immediately start using the online product.
+In the case of a SaaS product, the follow-up page may be the product itself if the user can immediately start using the online product.